ansible/community-docs/contributor_path.rst

 The required skillset depends on the area of interest and the project you'll be working on.

+Remember that the best way to learn is by doing.

 Knowledge required for programming
 ----------------------------------